 Pritam Niwas was the place for physically challenged Maharana Gopal Singh.
 His wheelchair can still be seen in the palace.

-Moving forward from Male dorm to women dorm you will explore Manak Mahal space shining bright like a ruby gemstone.
-The prestigious hall for a private meeting of the royal company is still scintillating the glorious history.
+Moving forward from Male dorm to the women dorm, you will explore the Manak Mahal space, shining bright like a ruby gemstone.
+The prestigious hall for a private meeting of the royal company is still scintillating with it’s glorious history.

 Voila, here you enter now the magnificent Mor Chowk or Peacock corridor.
 The royal blue glass work with silver and gemstones carved in beautiful jharokhas or windows and also peacock mosaic is what will be cherry to the pie.

-The Zenana Mahal and Laxmi Niwa’s chowk are part of ladies dorm covered in hues of blue and accessorized reciting the life of royal princess and queens.
+The Zenana Mahal and Laxmi Niwas chowk are part of a ladies dorm covered in hues of blue and accessorized, reciting the life of royal princesses and queens.
 The place has a wide-open garden in the centre making it a perfect place for parties and meetings

-Adjoining to the place is the Royal kitchen exhibiting the utensils used by while preparing the lavish feast for maharajas.
+Adjoining the place is the Royal kitchen exhibiting the utensils used while preparing the lavish feast for maharajas.

-You can’t take an exit without sneaking into the Udaipur City Palace museum and get a load of the clothes, chariots, palanquin of the royal lifestyle 400 years back.
+You can’t take an exit without sneaking into the Udaipur City Palace museum and get a load of the clothes, chariots and palanquins of the royal lifestyle 400 years back.

-After your exit, you can sum up the experience as the royal treat to your eyes.
+After your exit, you can sum up the experience as a royal treat to your eyes.
 You feel part of the legacy!!!!

 Udaipur City Palace Entry Timings